JoeMics/CollaborEats/planning/UserStories.md

 ## Recipes

+### High priority

+- As a User, I want to “create”(fork) new versions for a recipe, because I want to develop someone elses or my recipe.
 - As a User, I want to create recipes, because I want to store my recipes.
-- As a User, I want to “create”(fork) new versions for a recipe, because I want to develope someone elses or my recipe.
 - As a User, I want to see all the versions for a recipe, because I want to see all the version in a tree diagram.
 - As a User, I want to browse all recipes, because see the available recipes.

+### Low priority

 - As a user, I want to browse my recipes, because I only care about my recipes.
 - As a User, I want to search for recipes by name, because I want to find a specific recipe.
 - As a User, I want to search for recipes by tags, because I want to find what is most relevant to me
 - ~~As a user I want to delete/archive my recipes because I don't want them to be seen~~

-## User Interaction
+## User Interaction - Low priority

 - As a user, I want to comment on a recipe, because i want to give feedback
 - As a user, I want to rate a recipe, because I want to show that I like a recipe